VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 ## Customization

-If you decided to give Netrw a chance you might want to make some tweaks to make it easier to use.
+If you decided to give Netrw a chance you might want to make some tweaks to make it nicer.

 ### Recommended config